 MRI is the modality of choice for evaluating cardiac amyloidosis.
 Features include:

-- diffuse subendocardial heterogeneous pattern of increased signal on delayed contrast enhanced inversion recovery T1-weighted images (characteristic feature)
+- diffuse subendocardial heterogeneous increased signal on delayed contrast-enhanced inversion recovery T1-weighted images (a characteristic feature)

 - diffuse left ventricular wall thickening (usually multiple chambers are involved)